💡 The Frank Takeaways:

 Amount $10,000 or $5000

 Those small payouts can help you close the financial aid gap little by little, making it possible for your student loan debt to stay controllable.
-The less student loan debt you have, the faster you can focus on paying off what debt you do have through either tuition reimbursement or debt forgiveness.
+The less student loan debt you have, the faster you can focus on paying off your debt through tuition reimbursement or debt forgiveness.

 Even before you file for FAFSA® and know how much financial aid you might be awarded, start your scholarship application process.
 Any free money towards your nursing education is good money.